Brick Math

 Picture

-Brick Math is a K-6 math curriculum that works for all students, whether they are in a classroom or learning at home one-on-one.
-If you have a student at home who is learning math, check brickmath.com.
-The website includes videos for both teacher/parent training and direct instruction of students.
-You can learn more about how Brick Math improves student math test scores and hear what people who are using Brick Math have to say about the program.
+If you are a math teacher or a parent with a student at home who is learning K - 8th grade math, check brickmath.com.
+The website includes videos for both teacher training and direct instruction of students.
+You can learn more about how Brick Math improves students' math test scores and hear what people who are using Brick Math have to say about the program.

 0 Comments